ajcumine/CV/README.md

 - Driving improvement in platform quality
 - Defining and implementing a bug triage and post-mortem process for use across company
 - Updating an streamlining an iOS and Android App release process for use across company
+- Delivering a pharmacy approved, prescription medication service as part of the product offering

 #### [Startup Core Strengths](https://www.startupcorestrengths.com/), September 2021.